StackVista/stackstate-docs/use/stackstate-ui/views/visualization_settings.md

 If we enable show indirect relations in the view visualizations settings, then StackState will draw a dotted line between those two components to show that there is a path between them passes through components that are not included on the view.

 * A solid line between two components indicates that there is a direct relation between them
-* StackState shows a dotted line when two components have a path between them, but the full path is not visible in the current view.
+* StackState shows a dotted line when two components have a path between them, but the full path isn't visible in the current view.

 Show indirect relations is switched off by default.
 If we take a view of three components again and remove the Applications layer.
 That will hide the middle component.
 With show indirect relations disabled there are no connection between the remaining components - it appears that these components are not connected at all - you see the tree of connected components at the top and then 4 components at the bottom that are not connected to anything, with no relations between them.